 Dry Air and Your Home

 Dry air can have a negative impact on your comfort and your home.
 When the air in your home is too dry, you could experience irritation of the skin, eyes, nose, and mouth.
 Dry air might also lead to symptoms similar to those of a sore throat, such as discomfort and coughing.
-If you or your family members suffer from allergies or asthma, a dry indoor environment could cause respiratory discomfort as well.
+If you or your family members suffer from allergies or asthma, a dry indoor environment may cause respiratory discomfort as well.
 Air that is too dry can also harm the finishes and furnishings in your home, particularly those made from wood, causing them to shrink, warp, and crack.
-Low humidity can also affect paper products, such as photos, posters, and books, causing them to become more brittle.
-Furthermore, extremely low humidity can decrease the efficiency of your home’s heating system.
+Low humidity can also affect paper products, such as photos, posters, and books, making them more brittle.
+Additionally, extremely low humidity can lower the efficiency of your home’s heating system.
 Air that has more moisture can hold more heat, which means it will feel warmer.
 Therefore, low humidity in your home means the air will feel cooler, meaning you’ll need to turn up the heat more than necessary to feel comfortable.

 Adding Humidity During Heating

-The best way to have a more energy-efficient and comfortable home during the winter is to control your indoor humidity.
+The key to a more energy-efficient and comfortable home during the winter is to control your indoor humidity.
 The perfect humidity range for your home and your health is 35-50%.
-Although you can use single-room humidifiers to raise the humidity in specific areas of your home, this tactic is not efficient.
+Although you can use single-room humidifiers to boost the humidity in specific areas of your home, this tactic is not efficient.
 Instead, you should look at adding a whole-home humidifier to your HVAC system.
 A whole-home humidifier can be added to your current HVAC and plumbing systems and controlled via your thermostat.
-You can set the ambient humidity to any desired level without worrying about turning the system on and off or remembering to fill or empty water reservoirs.
+You can set the ambient humidity to any level you want without worrying about turning the system on and off or remembering to fill or empty water reservoirs.
 Once the heating season is over, your humidifier can be drained and shut down until it is needed again; the only maintenance your humidifier requires can be performed by your Service Exerts technician during your bi-annual HVAC tune-ups, so no extra appointment necessary.

-If you’d like to learn more about increasing your comfort and your home’s heating efficiency this winter, visit our website for a complete listing of our HVAC services.
+If you’d like to hear more about increasing your comfort and your home’s heating efficiency this winter, visit our website for a complete listing of our HVAC services.
 We proudly offer heating and cooling repair, replacement, and maintenance in addition to indoor air quality solutions and attic insulation.
 Read through our blog to find out more about the latest information and technology in the HVAC industry!